Nil-32-0/Metafactory/Pack Docs/ae2+addons/Inscriber.md

 AE2 Machine

-Inscribes material(s) together or presses a pattern into a material Custom unlock tier: *MV*
+Inscribes material(s) together or presses a pattern into a material.
+Custom unlock tier: *MV*

 <ins>Recipes</ins>